 During those two days, we try to get down to the nuts and bolts of your idea and start building the documentation.

 Building the documentation, we are in constant inquiry mode: asking a lot of questions via calls or Slack.

 Some may seem boring to you, but they’re really important to us.
 Some will be tough, but necessary, and it's easier to ask them during an online meeting.

-Sometimes a workshop is just a compilation of necessary questions asked in the right time and order.
+Sometimes a workshop is just a compilation of necessary questions asked at the right time and in order.

 The ideal outcome—we establish your users’ problems and how to solve them with your product.

 Common understanding of groundwork for constant validation of business goals, user needs, and technical feasibility.

 Up to this point, we managed to establish what our destination is.
 Now, we need to map out the road that will get us there.
 We need proper documentation.